 You probably know at least one person who has already experienced what you’re currently going through.
 It can be a good idea to check with this person if she can refer you to the lawyer who represented her.
 If you qualify for legal aid (see the following question), you will be assigned a lawyer from the legal aid office closest to your home.
 You can also choose to be represented by any lawyer who accepts legal aid mandates.

 Referral services are offered through various associations or groups.
-For example, the Bar of Montreal has a list of lawyers willing to meet with a client at a fixed rate for the first thirty minutes.
+For example, the Bar of Montreal has a list of lawyers willing to meet with a client at a fixed rate for the first sixty minutes.
 The Bar of Quebec offers a referral service that can help you locate a lawyer in your area.
 You can also try searching on the Internet.

 When you make your first appointment, ask the lawyer if she is familiar with family law and find out what she charges, at least for the first meeting.